top of page

 -Understanding food labels and choosing the healthiest foods from the store

--Where you can find the most nutrient-dense foods and why this is important
+-Where you can find the most nutrient-dense foods and why this is so important

 -The crucial importance of the microbiome to physical and mental well-being, and how to improve your microbial community and gut health